Accessing The Dropbox

 - From the Dropbox Folders List page, click the name of the Folder to view its submissions.

-- Click the Evaluate link to the right of the student's name.
+- Click the Go to Evaluation link to the right of the student's name.

-- Rubrics - Click the rubric name to open the rubric in a popup window.
+- Click the Rubric name to expand the grading mechanism in the same window.
 Visit the Rubrics page for expanded rubric setup information.

 - Select a level of achievement for each criteria listed.